 Here is an example film with a cool b / w look and a lot of film grain:

-Anyone who has started the app will find that in addition to the existing film templates, you can also buy 2-3 more.
-However, this is not really necessary because the free templates look really good.
+App will find that in addition to the existing film templates, you can also buy 2-3 more.
+However, this is not really necessary, since the free templates already look really good.

 If you like the app, you can buy it via the following links in the App Store for iPad or iPhone or download it for free this week, as Apple has named it "App of the Week".
 The link to the app store can be found in the following boxes.